-We all have times in our life when we feel inadequate and useless.
+We all have times in our life when we feel inadequate and useless, lacking in confidence.
 Even if we have good jobs, manage a household, and successfully raise a family, we still feel like we just don’t quite measure up.

 We just aren’t as successful as we thought we would be by this point in our lives.

 We aren’t living in our dream house or earning the amount of money we thought we would be by now.

 All of those thoughts weigh heavy on our minds and the unfortunate part is that those thoughts prevent us from moving forward and achieving our goals and dreams.

 Those negative thoughts stop us dead in our tracks.

 We stop learning and growing.
 We stop trying anything new because we see ourselves as failures, so why bother trying.